Thanks to Andrew McFadyen Ketchum for this photoRead More

 And Abraham answered: Hineini/Here I am, my son.

+First Abraham was present for God, and now Abraham was present for Isaac.
 Abraham showed us that we must be present for God AND for our families.

 Isaac suspected something.
 He said: “Hey Dad, looks like we are going to go make a burnt offering – what’s on the menu?”

-At this instant, God’s messenger, called out to Abraham from heaven,
+In no time we have Abraham holding the knife over Isaac.
+At this instant, God’s messenger, called out to Abraham from heaven, and Abraham again responded,

 “Hineini/Here I am”,